pingcap/docs/password-management.md

 - Password complexity policy: require users to set strong passwords to prevent empty and weak passwords.
 - Password expiration policy: require users to change their passwords periodically.
 - Password reuse policy: prevent users from reusing old passwords.
-- Failed-login tracking and temporary account locking: temporarily lock the user account and prevent the same user from trying to login after multiple login failures caused by wrong passwords.
+- Failed-login tracking and temporary account locking policy: temporarily lock a user account to prevent the same user from trying to log in after multiple login failures caused by wrong passwords.

 ## TiDB authentication credential storage

-To ensure the authenticity of user identify, TiDB uses password as a credential to authenticate users when they login in to the TiDB server.
+To ensure the authenticity of user identify, TiDB uses passwords as credentials to authenticate users when they log in to the TiDB server.

 The *password* described in this document refers to the internal credentials generated, stored, and verified by TiDB.
 TiDB stores user passwords in the `mysql.user` system table.

-The following authentication plugin is related to TiDB password management:
+The following authentication plugins are related to TiDB password management:

 - `mysql_native_password`
 - `caching_sha2_password`